Blog Layout

 For the purposes of discussion we'll split the assistance exercises into 3 categories:

-🔹Other pressing exercises - these help build the prime movers as described above and compliment the bench press movement pattern.
+These help build the prime movers as described above and compliment the bench press movement pattern.

 Utilising these as secondary pressing movements after your main Bench Press work or as main movements on other training days can be of great benefit.

-🔹Pulling movements - it's important to balance out all your Bench Pressing with a good amount of pulling movements.
+It's important to balance out all your Bench Pressing with a good amount of pulling movements.
 These help build the opposing muscle groups such as the lats, which play a role in helping stabilise the bar on the eccentric (downward phase) of the Bench Press.

 It's often recommended to use a 1 to 1 or 2 to 1 ratio of pulling to pressing exercises in your training to avoid imbalances from all the benching and the over development of the anterior pressing muscles, internal rotation of the shoulders and potential injury this can result in.